Published: December 25, 2017 • Last updated: July 12, 2022 at 23:01 pm

-I am buying a house next month and I would like to use $20,000 from my RRSP towards the down payment.
+I am buying a house next month in Toronto and I would like to use $30,000 from my RRSP towards the down payment.

 A first time buyer with questions about tapping into their RRSP when buying their first home comes up quite often.
 The process is refreshingly easy actually.

 Once your offer to purchase has been accepted and all waivers are signed, you can request the funds be released from your RRSP – provided said funds have been in your RRSP for at least 3 months at that time.

 It is perfectly fine to have the money deposited into your own bank account — so, not necessary to transfer to your lawyer’s trust account.Protip: The max withdrawal you can make from an RRSP is $35,000 - so if two people are buying the home you can tap into $70,000 for your down payment!
 Click To Tweet

 There are more ways for First Time Buyers to access government incentives and cash back, download your free guide here.

 - First Time Home Buyers Ontario: Everything You Need To Buy Your First Home